josiahpjking/DasGuptR/README.md

 # DasGuptR

-The goal of DasGuptR is to provide an implementation of Prithwith Das Gupta’s specification of *standardization* and *decomposition* of rates[^1].
+The goal of the DasGuptR package is to provide an implementation of Prithwith Das Gupta’s specification of *standardization* and *decomposition* of rates[^1].

 ## Installation